JakeIsMeh/LaunchSonic4/README.md

 1. Make sure you have MinGW installed.
     - I used MinGW-W64-builds-4.3.5
 2. Add the MinGW `bin` folder to PATH
-3. Clone the repository, navigate to it and execute `gcc main.c -o main`
+3. Clone the repository, navigate to it and execute `gcc main.c -Wl,-subsystem,windows -o main`
 4. Follow install instructions

 ## "Issues"
-- Stub launcher does not run silently, thus creating a console window
+- ~~Stub launcher does not run silently, thus creating a console window~~
+  - Fixed in release v1.0
 - This isn't a native rewrite and/or replacement for the launcher

 ## Licensing